MathematicusLucian/prefab-ui/README.md

 ![lego_instructions](./src/assets/imgs/lego_instructions.png)

-**Prefab-UI - Reusable Components for UI Construction:** The object of this project is to explore the potential to harness a library of resuable blocks (components; chunks of code) representating functionality (which you could pair with [Storybook](https://storybook.js.org/)) in such a manner that they can easily be 'clicked' together to create more than one website.
+**Introducing prefab-ui (Reusable Components for UI Construction):** The object of this project is to explore the potential to harness a library of resuable blocks (components; chunks of code) representating functionality (which you could pair with [Storybook](https://storybook.js.org/)) in such a manner that they can easily be 'clicked' together to create more than one website.
 Greater potential for utilisation of such a library is opened by by options to apply several themes to the same components.
 This follows in the spirit of computer science to avoid duplication of effort, e.g. methods/functions, Object-Oriented Programming/classes, [smart/dumb components](https://www.jetbrains.com/guide/javascript/tutorials/react_typescript_tdd/presentation_components/), [micro-frontends](https://martinfowler.com/articles/micro-frontends.html), etc..

 ![prefab house](./src/assets/imgs/atomic-design.png)